soferreira/AI-in-Production-Guide/chapters/chapter_01_setting_off_understanding_ai_landscape.md

 - **Azure Machine Learning**: This comprehensive environment supports all stages of machine learning, from data preparation to model deployment.
 Its collaborative and advanced MLOps capabilities make it a valuable tool for any ISV.
 [Getting Started with Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/)

-### Cognitive Services: AI-Driven User Experience
+### Azure AI Services: AI-Driven User Experience

-- **Azure Cognitive Services**: Enhance your applications with pre-built AI capabilities such as vision, speech, and language understanding, enriching user experiences and paving the way for sophisticated AI-driven applications.
-[Utilize Azure Cognitive Services](https://docs.microsoft.com/en-us/azure/cognitive-services/)
+- **Azure AI Services**: Enhance your applications with pre-built AI capabilities such as vision, speech, and language understanding, enriching user experiences and paving the way for sophisticated AI-driven applications.
+[Utilize Azure AI Services](https://learn.microsoft.com/en-us/azure/ai-services/)

 ## Key Takeaways and Actionable Strategies for AI Implementation

 As we embark on the journey through the AI landscape, "Setting Off: Understanding AI's Landscape" provides a foundational understanding of Azure's AI capabilities, crucial for CTOs, Development Leads, and Chief Architects in ISVs.
-This chapter highlights the significance of AI in modern software development, offering a comprehensive view of Azure's AI services, including Azure OpenAI, machine learning, and cognitive services.
-The diverse applications of Azure AI, from machine learning for analytics to cognitive services for enhanced user interactions, are instrumental in driving innovation and efficiency.
+This chapter highlights the significance of AI in modern software development, offering a comprehensive view of Azure's AI services, including Azure OpenAI, machine learning, and ai services.
+The diverse applications of Azure AI, from machine learning for analytics to ai services for enhanced user interactions, are instrumental in driving innovation and efficiency.
 Furthermore, Azure's partnership in AI operations, with its scalable and secure platform, simplifies the deployment and management of AI solutions, catering to both beginners and advanced users.

 For CTOs, Development Leads, and Chief Architects looking to leverage AI in their organizations, here are key recommendations: